 Hi friend!
 Guess what?
 We are in March now, and Easter is just a few weeks away.
 WOW!
 I’m continuing with my Easter series, and today, we are heading to Jerusalem for Jesus’s triumphal entry on Palm Sunday.

-To read my first two posts in the series check them out here part 1 and part 2.
+To read my first two posts in the series, check them out here: part 1 and part 2.

 The Triumphal Entry on Palm Sunday

 Jesus has been preaching His message of God’s coming Kingdom for the past three years.
-He has been healing the sick, giving sight to the blind, making the lame walk, and other miracles, but recently, He raised His friend from the dead!
+He has been healing the sick, giving sight to the blind, making the lame walk, and performing other miracles, but recently, He raised His friend from the dead!

-He told them they would find a donkey tied up that no one had ever ridden.
-They were to tell anyone who asked why they were taking it to say, ” The Teacher needs it,” and would return it soon.
+He told them they would find a donkey tied up, never ridden.
+They were to tell anyone who asked why they were taking it to say, “The Teacher needs it,” and that they would return it soon.

 The donkey was chosen just for Palm Sunday.